playbooks-ai/website/README.md

-# Playbooks Companion Website
+# Playbooks AI Companion Website

-This is the companion website for the [Playbooks](https://github.com/yourusername/playbooks) Python package.
-It provides a web interface for creating, editing, and running Playbooks.
+This is the companion website for the [Playbooks AI](https://github.com/yourusername/playbooks) Python package.
+It provides a web interface for creating, editing, and running Playbooks AI.

 ## Features

-- **Landing Page**: Information about the Playbooks package
+- **Landing Page**: Information about the Playbooks AI package
-- **Playground**: Create, edit, and run Playbooks in the browser
+- **Playground**: Create, edit, and run Playbooks AI in the browser
-- **Trace Viewer**: Visualize the execution trace of your Playbooks
+- **Trace Viewer**: Visualize the execution trace of your Playbooks AI
-- **Example Playbooks**: Try out pre-built example Playbooks
+- **Example Playbooks**: Try out pre-built example Playbooks AI

 ## Getting Started